shannonrothe/nextgram/README.md

 - Posts

+The following API endpoints are planned for development:

+- Explore
+- Notifications
+- Profile

 ## Contributing

 Feel free to submit issues with suggestions and feature requests, as well as opening a PR to contribute ideas. :slightly_smiling_face: